-Suites are also equipped to prepare breakfast and simple meals (handy especially if you travel with young children), and of course there are plenty of restaurants in Koutouloufari and the area around.
+Suites are also equipped to prepare breakfast and simple meals, and of course there are plenty of restaurants in Koutouloufari and the area around.
 Anything from the traditional Greek taverna and souvlaki joint, to, well, Chinese and pizza.
 Best to ask your hosts for recommendations.
-One of their favourites is a relative newcomer, a really cute (kind of artsy) taverna called Rouga tou Mpaoula, serving excellent traditional Cretan dishes.
+One of their favourites is a little place called David Vegera, a cute, unpretentious little restaurant serving excellent mezedes (Greek style tapas).

 As long as you are not looking for that blissfully deserted beach, you are spoiled for choice.
 It takes barely 15 minutes to walk to the sea, with some small beaches right there, and larger sandy beaches only a short drive away.
 All are organised with sun beds and umbrellas, and some come with a few more sun bathing bodies than I can handle.
 Head for the southern coast (a 1,5 hour scenic drive) for wild and much quieter beaches.
 The beaches of Trafoulas, Agios Nikitas, Maridaki, Krassas, Armenopetra and Kaminaki are top choices.